 Across the country, stay-at-home and social distancing mandates are beginning to relax, businesses are opening back up, and workers are transitioning back to their offices.
 Yet the possibility of transmitting or contracting COVID-19 and overwhelming our healthcare system is still a concern for many.

 As mechanical, electrical, plumbing, and technology engineers, we have long focused on enhancing the health and environments of the buildings we design.
-We work collaboratively with a variety of stakeholders to form teams with the right knowledge and experience to identify, develop, and implement effective, reasonable, and appropriate systems and processes that mitigate potential transmission, improve air quality, and enhance facility cleanliness, all of which can mitigate the risk of transmission.
+We work collaboratively with a variety of stakeholders to form teams with the right knowledge and experience to identify, develop, and implement effective, reasonable, and appropriate systems and processes that can mitigate the risk of transmitting disease.

 Mitigate Potential Transmission

 Implementing building entry control and reducing the need for physical touch are integral to lowering the risk of transmitting diseases.
 We review plans to verify appropriateness and suggest reasonable solutions.
 We provide: